 Cool, dry air in your home causes more trouble than just freezing hands and feet in the frosty months.
 An absence of humidity can irritate your lungs, dry out your skin and cause bloody noses.
 Like you, your home needs humidity to keep it in its best condition.
 Woodwork in your rooms—including hardwood floors—can lose moisture to the dry air and become damaged.
 Whole-home humidifiers can restore that moisture in your home’s air.
 You’ll be more comfortable and healthier as a result.
-Farnell Mechanical, Inc. in Opelika carries two primary configurations:
+Farnell Mechanical, Inc. in Auburn and Opelika carries two primary configurations:

 - Bypass humidifiers draw warm air from heat ducts and push it through a water panel.
 Water vapor is absorbed into the air, humidity is added back to the air and is dispersed throughout your home.

 - Fan-powered humidifiers work in a similar fashion, but they also have a fan that blows air across the water panel for increased water evaporation.

 A well-maintained humidifier can keep you happy, healthy and comfortable in your home throughout the seasons.

 Simple Maintenance Ensures Efficiency and Inhibits Mold Growth

 Whole-home humidifiers have easy to follow maintenance.
 If your humidifier has a water panel, like a Lennox Healthy Climate Whole-Home Humidifier